Liver Repair: How to Physically Heal from Alcohol Abuse

 - Maintain a plant-based diet as much as possible

-- Eat foods high in Omega-3, like fish, nuts, and healthy oils
+- Eat foods high in Omega-3, like fish, nuts, and healthy oils like olive oil

 - Eat foods high in fiber like oatmeal

 - Eat foods high in fat or loaded with grease